The production of

 the ambulances under the Receiving Hospital were

-and other locations for many years.
-The crews worked
+locations for many years.
+The crews worked eight hour

-eight hour shifts and the equipment was maintained by the
+shifts and the equipment was maintained by the Police

-service was transferred from the police to the fire
+transferred from the police to the fire department.

 Ambulance parked at Harbor General Hospital (A.K.A.
 Rampart